 The Eagles’ veteran head coach knows Tallahassee softball and the Panhandle Conference as well as anyone, having served as an assistant coach under both of her predecessors, Maria Mendoza and Lori Goodart, from 1996-2002.
 Prior to that, she was a graduate assistant at Florida State University under legendary coach Dr. JoAnne Graf in 1995-96.

-Entering the 2019 season, Townsend's career record stands at 412-336-1, and her clubs have qualified for the Florida College System Activities Association (FCSAA) State Softball Tournament 11 times in 15 seasons.
+Following the Pandemic-shortened 2020 season, Townsend's career record stands at 450-415-1, and her clubs have qualified for the Florida College System Activities Association (FCSAA) State Softball Tournament 11 times in 17 seasons.

 Townsend's most recent milestone victory came on April 4, 2017 - NJCAA win No. 400 in the Eagles' 2-1 win over Pensacola State College.
 Prior to that, she picked up career NJCAA win No. 300 on March 1, 2014, in a 9-0 win over Indian Hills (Iowa) Community College at the NFCA Leadoff Classic in Columbus, Ga., and the milestone victory was just the start of a memorable 2014 season.